What do I need to be accepted into the Teacher Librarian Services credential program?

 The courses are designed to be useful in any library setting.
-International students who do not meet the eligibility for the Teacher Librarian Services credential should consider applying to the Master of Arts in Education, Educational Technology & Media Leadership program.
+International students who do not meet the eligibility for the Teacher Librarian Services credential should consider applying to the Educational Technology & Media Leadership degree.

 I live in another country.
 What are my options for pursuing a librarian degree at CSULB?

-CSULB offers a Master of Arts in Education, Educational Technology & Media Leadership, which provides solid academic preparation for becoming a competent school librarian, and other type of librarian or information professional.
+CSULB offers a Educational Technology & Media Leadership master's degree, which provides solid academic preparation for becoming a competent school librarian, and other type of librarian or information professional.
 The program is especially strong in educational technology and international aspects of technology and librarianship.
 Individual faculty have special expertise in East Asian, Middle East, Latin American, and European practices.

 The program is intended as a residential program, offering some hybrid courses.
 Courses are taught in English, and students must meet the University's English Language Demonstration Requirement.
 Please reference the Center for International Education website for addition applicant information.